mendix/docs/content/en/docs/refguide/modeling/application-logic/microflows-and-nanoflows/activities/workflow-activities/notify-workflow.md

 ### 3.2 Activity

-The [WaitForNotification](/refguide/wait-for-notification) workflow activity on which the workflow instance is suspended on and you would like to notify so that the workflow can continue further.
+The [Wait for notification](/refguide/wait-for-notification) workflow activity which the workflow instance is suspended on and you would like to notify so that the workflow can continue further.

-### 3.3 Output
+### 3.3 Variable Name

+The name of the variable returned by the activity.
+This variable will be a Boolean that indicates whether the notification is received or not by the workflow instance.

-If the workflow is suspended on the specified wait for notification activity then this activity will return `true` and the workflow execution will continue further, otherwise it will simply return a `false`.
+If the workflow is suspended on the specified wait for notification activity, then this activity will return `true` and the workflow execution will continue further.
+Otherwise, it will simply return `false`.

 ## 4 Common Section {#common}